ravyshankar/vpc/README.md

 9. Creates a Internet Gateway.
 10. Creates 4 route tables with the IGW as its default gw.
 11. Creates a route table association and associates the routes created earlier to the public subnets.
+12. More enhancements to come.
+Stay tuned!! :-)

 Feel free to use the code and modify it to your use case.